Esri/i3s-spec/docs/1.7/BSL_ReadMe.md

 # Building Scene Layer

-Building content is derived from a Building Information Modeling (BIM).
+Building content is often derived from Building Information Modeling (BIM) workflows.
 BIM is a best-practice process for optimizing design and construction.
 BIM processes can produce 3D virtual representations of real-world assets that are commonly used for construction, documentation, and evaluation.
 BIM processes are applied in multiple domains including architecture, buildings, energy, utilities, and transportation.
-A building scene layer can represent the 3D model aspect of BIM structuring disciplines such as architectural or piping, and its categories like windows or walls.
+A building scene layer can represent the 3D model content based on BIM structuring disciplines such as architectural or structural, and categories such as windows or walls.

 **Examples**:<br />
-Building Scene Layer example [SLPK](https://www.arcgis.com/home/item.html?id=1cad3c2028f740a39460d32081265c06 ).<br />
+Building Scene Layer example [SLPK](https://www.arcgis.com/home/item.html?id=f830fd580eb24f9b8c749d700b6249b3 ).<br />
-Building Scene Layer example [service](https://www.arcgis.com/home/item.html?id=812feb34830941a196e517ff3b8bf98f ).<br />
+Building Scene Layer example [service](https://www.arcgis.com/home/item.html?id=64f68adf72474330b195ba2718a8d3e0).<br />

 *Example of a Building Scene Layer*

 ![Building Scene Layer](../img/buildingSceneLayer.png)

 ## Building Scene Layer Structure
-The building scene layer contains discipline and category layers as sublayers which represent a building and its assets.
+An I3S building scene layer contains discipline, such as architectural, and category layers, such as walls, as sublayers that represent a building and its assets.
 Building scene layers can be represented as a scene layer package (*.slpk) or an I3S service.
 A building scene layer contains the following:

 - [3DSceneLayer](layer.bld.md)
 - [sublayer](sublayer.bld.md)